iterative/dvc.org/public/static/docs/command-reference/gc.md

   the current commit (unless `-a` or `-T` are also used).
 The default remote is used unless a specific one is given with `-r`.

-- `-r`, `--remote` - name of the remote storage to collect unused objects from if `-c` option is specified.
+- `-r`, `--remote` - name of the remote storage to collect unused objects from, if the `-c` option is used.

 - `-j`, `--jobs` - garbage collector parallelism level.
 The default value is `4 * cpu_count()`.
 For SSH remotes, the default is just `4`.
 For now only some